-It was once the case that Zinacantec parents bequeathed land, mostly to their sons at their pleasure (see G. Collier 1975), and contingent on the inheritors' continuing to render care and assistance to the parents in their old age and, crucially, to contribute to their burial costs.
+It was once the case that Zinacantec parents bequeathed land, mostly to their sons (and usually in order from eldest to youngest) at their pleasure (see G. Collier 1975), and contingent on the inheritors' continuing to render care and assistance to the parents in their old age and, crucially, to contribute to their burial costs.
 Parents were free, however, to complain to community officials and to reclaim land if the inheritors did not comply.
-As Mexican law has gradually come more directly to influence Zinacantec patterns of land tenure-as Zinacantecs have learned to employ Mexican bureaucratic institutions for their own benefit-legal protection for inheritors has made it less easy for disgruntled parents simply to dispossess estranged children from inherited land.
-One result has been increased bureaucratic caution when plots of land are "officially" transferred to offspring rather than simply made available for their use.
-Too complex to detail here are multiple possibilities disputing parties have for pursuing land disputes.
-As with all bureaucratic transactions in modern indigenous Mexico, choice between legal options involves everything from party affiliation and networks of friends, to knowledge of Spanish, to the contingencies of financial resources, potential witnesses, and the existence of written documents to substantiate claims.
+As Mexican law has gradually come more directly to influence Zinacantec patterns of land tenure-mostly as Zinacantecs themselves have learned to employ Mexican bureaucratic institutions for their own-legal protection for inheritors has made it less easy for disgruntled parents simply to dispossess estranged children from inherited land.
+One result has been increased bureaucratic caution when plots of land are "officially" transferred to offspring as opposed to simply made available for their use.
+Although there is no space to give full details here, disputing parties have multiple possibilities for pursuing land disputes.
+As with all bureaucratic transactions in modern indigenous Mexico the intricacies of choice between legal options involve everything from affiliation with political parties and networks of friends or allies, to knowledge of Spanish, literacy, and the contingencies of financial resources, potential witnesses, and the existence of written documents to substantiate claims.